-In practice it would be difficult for a central bank to steer an economic recovery after deliberately unleashing inflation.13 Moreover, the resort to inflation whenever the zero bound was hit would create an environment in which inflation scares could become a problem.
+In practice it would be difficult for a central bank to steer an economic recovery after deliberately unleashing inflation.
+Moreover, the resort to inflation whenever the zero bound was hit would create an environment in which inflation scares could become a problem.
 The central bank would not know when and how much inflation might be needed to respond to a given downturn in the economy.
-Hence, the public's expectations of inflation could become future units of that commodity.
-Barro (1987) explains the role of the real interest rate in macroeconomics as the central intertemporal relative price.
+Hence, the public's expectations of inflation could become highly variable.
+Inflation scares could themselves become a significant destabilizing source of shocks to the economy.